 Oak, heather, smoke and fruits combine in Highland whiskies.
 The vast moorland which dominates the landscape creates the ideal environment for mastering peaty drams, while many Highland malts retain fresh, floral flavours.
 In the northern Highlands, distilleries such as Dalmore provide cereal and honey notes, while fruit and smoke punch through the flavour in Ardmore’s single malts.
 Popular Highland whisky distilleries are Tomatin, Glen Ord and Dalmore.

 Characteristics: Smoky/briny, black pepper, heather

-Due to the versatility of the Island whisky distilleries, the resulting single malts can very, though many feature light citrus notes and smoky, peaty flavours.
+Due to the versatility of the Island whisky distilleries, the resulting single malts can vary, though many feature light citrus notes and smoky, peaty flavours.
 The isles of Arran, Mull, Jura, Skye and Orkney are packed with maritime notes, reminiscent of the stormy seas that surround them.
-Talisker, the largest Islands distillery, sits in Carbost on the Isle of Skye, and produces a unique malt with briny, smoky notes.
+Talisker, the largest Islands distillery, sits in Carbost on the Isle of Skye and produces a unique malt with briny, smoky notes.
 While Tobermory offers a fruiter malt with a rich flavour.
 Jura, another popular Scotch whisky, sits somewhere in the middle with nuttier notes.

 Highland Park Distillery

 If your cruise ship docks in Kirkwall on Orkney’s mainland, don’t miss out on a visit to one of Scotland’s most famous distilleries – Highland Park.
 The origins of this unique whisky lie in the fact that one in three Orkney islanders share Viking DNA, with the whisky being crafted in the old way by a new generation.
 Highland Park first began distilling on this site in 1798.